1/3 cup olive oil

 1/2 cup pecorino Romano cheese, grated

 1/4 t ground black pepper

 6 Calabrian hot peppers, destemmed and minced

 Do buy the meatiest bacon you can find.
 This recipe wants a little bacon fat, but it should not overwhelm the olive oil.

-If you are a garlic light person, you may reduce the garlic, but please do not go less than directed or you will be better off with a different recipe instead.
+If you are a garlic light person, you may reduce the garlic, but please do not go too far light garlic or you will be better off with a different recipe instead.
 Garlic and Calabrian hot peppers sing in harmony when combined in this sauce.

-If there are guests at the table that do not like spicy foods, serve the chopped Calabrian peppers in a bowl and heat lovers can use them as a topping.
+If there are guests at the table who do not like spicy foods, serve the chopped Calabrian peppers in a bowl and heat lovers can use them as a topping.

 Prep all the ingredients.
 Carbonara comes together very quickly and you do not want to find that something is missing during the mixing.

 Slice the bacon and chop the garlic and place them in separate bowls.

 Combine the eggs, cheese, parsley, oregano, and black pepper in a small bowl and place in the fridge.